sisl/ExpFamilyPCA.jl/paper.md

 & & \mathrm{rank}\left(\Theta\right) = k.
 \end{aligned}$$

-In this formulation,
+Here

 * $g(\theta)$ is the **link function** and the derivative of $G$,
 * $F(\mu)$ is the **convex conjugate** or dual of $G$,
 * $B_F(p \| q)$ is the **Bregman divergence** induced from $F$,
-* and both $\mu_0 \in \mathrm{range}(g)$ and $\epsilon > 0$ are regularization hyperparameters.
+* and both $\mu_0 \in \mathrm{range}(g)$ and $\epsilon > 0$ are regularization terms.

-This framework allows EPCA to perform dimensionality reduction on data from any exponential family distribution, broadening PCA's applicability beyond Gaussian data.
-Notably, PCA is a special case of EPCA when data follows a Gaussian distribution (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/)).
-EPCA is analogous to how generalized linear models (GLMs) [@GLM] extend linear regression to accommodate various response distributions.
+EPCA can handle data from any exponential family distribution, making it more versatile than PCA, which is specific to Gaussian data.
+PCA is a special case of EPCA when applied to Gaussian data (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/)), similar to how generalized linear models [@GLM] extend linear regression to different types of data distributions.

 ### Example: Poisson EPCA